itsWindows11/ThreadSharp/.github/SECURITY.md

 ### Spotting secrets in code

-If you spot a secret in the code, please let us know by contacting us.
-This helps us quietly remove the vulnerability without letting others abuse it.
+If you spot a secret in the code, please let us know by [contacting us](mailto:itswin11@outlook.com).
+This helps us quietly remove the secret, and invalidate it.
 If you notice that we've accidentally published an app credential file or removed it from the `.gitignore` in the project root, please notify us.

 ## Our Measures